kdrturan/ReCapProject/README.md

-Elbette!
-Aşağıda, projeniz için görsel olarak zenginleştirilmiş ve detaylı bir `README.md` örneği sunuyorum.
-Bu örnek, başlıklar, rozetler, kod blokları ve bağlantılar gibi Markdown öğeleriyle projeyi etkili bir şekilde tanıtmaktadır.

----

 # 🚗 ReCapProject
-**ReCapProject**, C# dilinde geliştirilmiş, katmanlı mimari prensiplerine dayanan ve SOLID prensiplerine uygun olarak yapılandırılmış bir örnek uygulamadır.
-Proje, Entity Framework kullanılarak veri erişimi sağlamakta, FluentValidation ile model doğrulama işlemleri gerçekleştirilmekte ve JWT (JSON Web Token) ile güvenli kimlik doğrulama sağlanmaktadır.
-Uygulama, hem konsol hem de Web API üzerinden çalışabilen bir yapı sunmaktadır
+**ReCapProject** is a sample application developed in C# that adheres to layered architecture principles and follows the SOLID principles.
+The project utilizes Entity Framework for data access, implements FluentValidation for model validation, and employs JWT (JSON Web Token) for secure authentication.
+The application is designed to operate through both console and Web API interfaces

 ![GitHub repo size](https://img.shields.io/github/repo-size/kdrturan/ReCapProject)
 ![GitHub stars](https://img.shields.io/github/stars/kdrturan/ReCapProject?style=social)